 Regular board meetings are scheduled to take place throughout the financial year.
 During the financial year five meetings were held.
 All major policies are approved by the board.
-All directors are subject to re-election.
+All directors are subject to re-election, with the exception of the Chief Executive.
 A Directors' Responsibilities Statement in relation to the annual financial statements is set out at page 9.